 AB 32's centerpiece is the first attempt at having electric generation plants, major industrial operators and refineries put limits on their greenhouse gas (GHG) emissions while allowing the trading of emissions credits over the next eight years as the limits are gradually tightened.
 Cap-and-trade is the key element to future success of the overall climate change program in the state, officials said.

-In March a San Francisco Superior Court ruled that a full-blown environmental impact report (EIR) was needed before the program could be implemented (see Daily GPI, March 25).
+In March a San Francisco Superior Court ruled that a full-blown environmental impact report (EIR) was needed before the program could be implemented.
 That is when the possibility of a delay beyond 2012 surfaced.
 The California Air Resources Board (CARB) is looking at alternatives in the wake of the court ruling and will consider those alternatives Aug.
 24.

 "The court did not rule in favor of any of the plaintiffs' arguments against cap-and-trade," CARB spokesperson Stanley Young told NGI at the time of the ruling.
 Allegations of environmental harm from the program have no basis, said Young, noting that the record leading up to the cap-and-trade program was not challenged in the lawsuit, nor were the findings of a health impacts analysis that was done as part of the case.

 At the state Capitol Wednesday, Mary Nichols, CARB chairwoman and the state official who is charged with implementing AB 32, downplayed the significance of the delay, noting the one-year postponement would not affect the stringency of the GHG emissions limits.
 Companies established to trade carbon emissions under the program told news media the delay gives power plants and other large operators "a breather, but not a pass" from the regulations included in the state's 2006 Global Warming Solutions Act.